jnissenbaum18/startrekrewrites/_posts/2021-09-16-voy-neverending-night-6.md

 The sickbay doors parted as Seven approached.
 When they opened, the characteristic swishing sound was replaced by opera music.
 It only took Seven a moment to identify the source of the piece as being Rigoletto Arias from the Italian composer Giuseppe Verdi written in the Earth year of 1851.
 One of the other benefits of being a former drone was that her mind contained the entire collective knowledge of the Borg, including that of Starfleet crewmembers which had been assimilated into the collective.

 As Seven entered sickbay, she saw that the creature was still occupying the biobed on the far side of the room.
-However, instead of cowering in the corner as he used to do, he was seated comfortably on the biobed.
+However, instead of cowering in the corner as he used to do, he was seated comfortably on it.
 In fact as Seven approached, she noted that the creature seemed quite enthralled with the music that was now playing over the sickbay sound system.
 Not even taking note of her entry.

 Seven stepped up to the Doctor who was reading off the main sickbay console.
 “How is he?”
 She inquired.